rollchains/spawn/docs/README.md

 ---
 ```

-## Best practices

-- Check the spelling and grammar, even if you have to copy and paste from an external source.
-- Use simple sentences.
-Easy-to-read sentences mean the reader can quickly use the guidance you share.
-- Try to express your thoughts in a concise and clean way.
-- Either Leave a space or use a `-` between the acronyms ADR and ICS and the corresponding number (e.g. ADR 008 or ADR-008, and ICS 27 or ICS-27).
-- Don't overuse `code` format when writing in plain English.
-- Follow Google developer documentation [style guide](https://developers.google.com/style).
-- Check the meaning of words in Microsoft's [A-Z word list and term collections](https://docs.microsoft.com/en-us/style-guide/a-z-word-list-term-collections/term-collections/accessibility-terms) (use the search input!).
-- We recommend using RFC keywords in user documentation (lowercase).
-The RFC keywords are: "MUST", "MUST NOT", "REQUIRED", "SHALL", "SHALL NOT", "SHOULD", "SHOULD NOT", "RECOMMENDED", "MAY", and "OPTIONAL.
-They are to be interpreted as described in [RFC 2119](https://datatracker.ietf.org/doc/html/rfc2119).
-- Lint the markdown files for documentation with [markdownlint-cli](https://github.com/igorshubovych/markdownlint-cli).
-Run `make docs-lint` (you will need to have `markdownlint-cli` installed, so please follow the [installation instructions](https://github.com/igorshubovych/markdownlint-cli#installation)).

-### File and Directory Naming Conventions

-Inside `/docs/docs/`:

-- All files should be named in `kebab-case`.
-- All files should have a two digit prefix, indicating the order in which they should be read and displayed in their respective categories.
-For example, `01-overview.md` should be read before `02-integration.md`.
-If this order changes, the prefix should be updated.
-Note that the ordering is enforced by the frontmatter and not the file name.
-- **All files that end in `.template.md` will be ignored by the build process.**
-- The prefix `00-` is reserved for root links of categories (if a category has a root link this should be defined in `_category_.json`).
-For example, see [`docs/01-ibc/05-upgrades/00-intro.md`](./docs/01-ibc/05-upgrades/00-intro.md) and [`docs/01-ibc/05-upgrades/_category_.json`](./docs/01-ibc/05-upgrades/_category_.json).
-- All category directories should be named in `kebab-case`.
-- All category directories must have a `_category_.json` file.
-- All category directories should have a two digit prefix (except for the root `./docs` category), indicating the order in which they should be read and displayed in their respective categories.
-For example, contents of `./docs/01-ibc/03-apps/` should be read before `./docs/01-ibc/07-relayer.md`.
-If this order changes, the prefix should be updated.
-Note that the ordering is enforced by the frontmatter of the markdown files and `_category_.json` files, not the file name.
-- The images for each documentation should be kept in the same directory as the markdown file that uses them.
-This will likely require creating a new directory for each new category.
-The goal of this is to make versioning easier, discourage repeated use of the image, and make it easier to find images.

 ### Code Blocks

 Code blocks in docusaurus are super-powered, read more about them [here](https://docusaurus.io/docs/markdown-features/code-blocks).
 Three most important features for us are: